-The weather is getting warmer – yeehah!
-So I am currently doing some catch up with spring knits, including a new collection of baby knits and a womenswear SS/18 collection.
+The weather is getting warmer – yee hah!
+So I am currently doing some catch up with spring knits, including this clutch bag.

-To kick that collection off, I want to share a pattern that I made recently using a mixtape yarn, this yarn is so good to knit with, as it is lightweight yet bulky so it knits up fast.
+To kick that collection off, I want to share a pink clutch that I made recently using a mixtape yarn, this yarn is so good to knit with, as it is lightweight yet bulky so it knits up fast.

 This knit clutch purse has been made with spring/summer in mind – great for drinks or the beach, it has wooden bamboo handles, that go well with the bamboo knit stitch, that was used to create the clutch.